Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Adaptive rates of convergence for variance estimation

-and, in conjunction with the lower bound in Section~\ref{sec:lowerbound}, this guarantees rate-optimality of $\widehat{V}_N$. \\ The remainder of this section is devoted to establishing explicit upper and lower bounds for $\mathcal{R}_{N,p}(\mathcal{F}_\theta)$ in terms of the smoothness of $V$ and $g$.
-We show that the proposed estimator attains (up to logarithmic factors) the optimal minimax rate and adapts automatically to the unknown regularity parameters, both in the dense and sparse regimes. \\ In Section~\ref{sec:upperbound} we derive and prove the upper bound, while Section~\ref{sec:lowerbound} is devoted to the corresponding minimax lower bound.
+The remainder of this section is devoted to establishing explicit upper bounds for the risk of $\widehat{V}$.
+We show that the proposed adaptive estimator attains (up to logarithmic factors) the optimal minimax rates and adapts automatically to the unknown parameters in both the regular (dense) and sparse regimes on $\mathbb{S}^d$ under any spatial dimension $d \ge 1$.